wombleton/gitlaw-nz/acts/E/Earthquake Commission Act 1993.md

 ##### 35 Offences

-*   (1) Every person commits an offence and is liable on summary conviction to a fine not exceeding $2,000 who---
+*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $2,000 who---

     *   (a) intentionally makes any statement that is both incorrect and material in any information or particulars furnished (whether in writing or not) under [section 32][41] or under any regulations in force under this Act; or